coderdiaz/coderdiaz/README.md

 ### Hi there! 👋🏽

-I'm **Javier Diaz**, a software engineer who designs snappy interfaces.
+I'm **Javier Diaz** a.k.a. *coderdiaz*, a software engineer who designs snappy interfaces.
 Interested in design systems, jamstack, user/dev experience, software engineering, and creative topics.
 My goal is to create simple, user-friendly, and faster digital products for everyone!

-You can know more about me, visit my website [here](https://coderdiaz.dev/sobre-mi) 📖
+You can know more about me, visit my website [here](https://coderdiaz.dev/sobre-mi) ☀️

 - 🔭 I’m currently working on building **an open-source and self-hosted** alternative to retrieve form submissions and surveys.
 - 🌱 I’m learning about **Product Design, Motion** and **Golang**.